|

 are generally mass-produced with inferior fabrics, hardware, and

-construction, and are not really built to last.
+construction, and are disposable, not really built to last.
 Knock-off copies of

 brand names like Sunbrella and YKK are common.
 They are also generic